Mohammad Daud Sultanzoy: History

 Daoud Sultanzoy was born 13 September 1952 in Kabul.
 He graduated from Kabul University with a Bachelor of Science in engineering management in 1973.
 He trained as a pilot at the Pan American World Airways Training Center and the McDonnell-Douglas Corporation Training Center.
 He held an aircraft Airline Transport Pilot diploma (equivalent to MA/MS) and was certified to fly more than eight types of jet aircraft with more than 32000 hours of flying worldwide.

 Sultanzoy fought against the Soviet Union and the Democratic Republic of Afghanistan in the early 1980s, during the Soviet–Afghan War.
 After he was wounded, he returned to the United States, where he became a pilot and in management for United Airlines.
 He actively participated in Afghan political and civil circles during the 1980s and 1990s.

 Daoud Sultanzoy returned to Afghanistan following the US led invasion in 2001, and was elected as a member of the 2002 loya jirga.
 He was later elected as a member of the Wolesi Jirga for Ghazni province in the 2005 parliamentary election.
 During his term he served as the Chairman of the Committee for National Economy, Rural Development, Agriculture and NGOs.
 He also took part in numerous Presidential delegations to countries such as Germany, France, Pakistan, India, Russia, Iran, China, the US and many other European and Asian countries.
 Gave lectures and seminars in European think tanks in Germany, France, Italy, The European Union, India.

 More recently, Sultanzoy hosted a show on Tolo TV, and ran in the 2014 Afghan presidential election.

-He was headed the Afghan Airfields Economic Development Commission (AAEDC).
+He was previously the head of the Afghan Airfields Economic Development Commission (AAEDC).

 On 1 April 2020, he was appointed as the Mayor of Kabul by President Ashraf Ghani.

-On 15 August 2021, after Fall of Kabul of 2021, Daoud Sultanzoy has released a video in which he said that the Taliban leadership contacted him and asked him to continue working as Mayor of Kabul Municipality and "to provide the necessary services to the people" The Taliban named a replacement mayor on 24 August, Hamdullah Nomani.
+On 15 August 2021, after the fall of Kabul, Daoud Sultanzoy released a video in which he said that the Taliban leadership contacted him and asked him to continue working as Mayor of Kabul Municipality and "to provide the necessary services to the people."
+The Taliban named a replacement mayor on 24 August, Hamdullah Nomani.